-Ac tions: Timeframe: Responsible Agency: Funding: Quantified Objectives: A) Continue to ensure new residential projects are consistent with current State Density Bonus regulations and continue to encourage the use of both the State Density Bonus Program and the City's density incentives for affordable and senior housing.
-In addition, update the local density bonus regulations as needed during the planning period for consistency with State Density Bonus law.
-Ongoing.
-Update local density bonus regulations within 1 year of substantive updates to State Density Bonus Law throughout the planning period so in the fall after the governor's signature deadline starting in Fall 2023.
-Community Development Department General Fund 125 lower income units, encouraging at least 50 in high resource areas to facilitate housing mobility, and 30 in low resource areas to reduce potential for displacement.
+Actions: Timeframe: Responsible Agency: Funding: Quantified Objectives: A) Continue to ensure new residential projects are consistent with current State Ongoing.
+Update local density bonus Community Development General Fund 125 lower income units , encouraging at least Density Bonus regulations and continue to encourage the use of both the State Density Bonus Program and the City's regulations within 1 year of substantive updates to State Department 50 , in high resource areas to facilitate housing mobility, and Deleted: of which density incentives for affordable and senior housing.
+In addition, update the Density Bonus Law throughout the 30 in low resource areas to reduce Deleted: of which Deleted: local density bonus regulations as needed during the planning period for consistency with State Density Bonus law. planning period so in the fall after the governor's signature deadline potential for displacement. starting in Fall 2023.